100 Nearly Impossible Trivia Questions and Answers

 Virgins – They pay men to pop em

-45. Henry Ford’s first car lacked something we expect – what?
+45. Henry Ford’s first car lacked something we expected – what?

 Reverse gear